KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 This produces a linear equation of `tick_damage = 75.09 + 0.004993 * max_hp`

 Decimal points here are likely due to rounding issues, since there can be a variation of 1 HP in the corrosion ticks.
-Rounded to a reasonable number, the equation will instead be `tick_damage = 75 + 0.005 * max_hp` or 75 + 0.5% max hp
+Rounded to a reasonable number, the equation will instead be `tick_damage = 75 + 0.005 * max_hp` or 75 + 0.5% max HP

 Tick DMG: [Spreadsheet](https://docs.google.com/spreadsheets/d/1jsALb7bEzAqzaZ_AZ2S3ZdLjlVCeo-e1009kmZWn7V8)

 **Significance:**
 Proves that max HP is the only variable that determines the amount of damage you take from each tick of corrosion, and that tick damage from corrosion stacks is completely independent of each other.
 Characters with higher HP will take more damage overall, while characters with lower max HP take lower tick damage but loses a higher proportion of their health.

-Bonus: Predicted HP loss per stack based on character max hp using the equation above
+Bonus: Predicted HP loss per stack based on character max HP using the equation above
 1k HP -> 800hp/stack
 5k HP -> 1000hp/stack
 10k HP -> 1250hp/stack